-The Pioneers of Healthcare Project, supported by the Berkshire Healthcare Charity, is a significant initiative to honour the contributions of migrants from the Global South to the NHS in Berkshire from the 1940s to 1980s.
+The Pioneers of Healthcare Project, supported by the Berkshire Healthcare Charity, is an important initiative, honouring the contributions of migrants from the Global South to the NHS in Berkshire from the 1940s to 1980s.

-This project aims to celebrate their pioneering role in shaping healthcare in the region by creating a bespoke piece of artwork to be displayed across various sites, including Prospect Park Hospital, Wokingham Community Hospital, West Berkshire Community Hospital, Erlegh House, St Marks Hospital, Upton Hospital and London House.
+This project aims to celebrate their pioneering role in shaping healthcare in the region by creating a bespoke piece of artwork to be displayed across various sites, including Prospect Park Hospital, Wokingham Community Hospital, West Berkshire Community Hospital, Erlegh House, St Mark's Hospital, Upton Hospital and London House.